KarMiles/campervan-adventures/README.md

 Developer: Karol Mileszko

-This webpage is the showcase for a company Campervan Adventures with the intention to encourage anyone considering having a holiday in a campervan to contact them and rent one of their vehicles.
-Campervan Adventures aims to achieve this goal through giving the visitor the taste of how much fun and beauty holidays in a campervan can provide and showing some of their campervans in the Our Campervans section.

 ![Mockup image](docs/validation/am-i-responsive.jpg)

 [Life webpage](https://karmiles.github.io/campervan-adventures/index.html)

+## Table of content

+## Introduction
+**The idea for the project**

+This webpage is the showcase for a company Campervan Adventures with the intention to encourage anyone considering having a holiday in a campervan to contact them and rent one of their vehicles.
+Campervan Adventures aims to achieve this goal through giving the visitor the taste of how much fun and beauty holidays in a campervan can provide and presenting some of their campervans in the Campervans section.

 **Project preparation**

 The Campervan Adventures site was designed using the Five Planes of User Experience approach.
-Below are represented the steps taken during the preparation of the site, going from the most abstract to the most concrete.
+This document follows the steps taken during the preparation of the site, going from the most abstract to the most concrete.

 # Plane 1.
 Strategy

 ## Project Goals